Appeals Policy and Procedures

 b) Board of Directors’ Decision

 (i) Board of Directors’ Decision.
-The Board of Directors shall only overrule the Ethics and Discipline Committee’s recommendations and conclusions in the event of the following:
+The Board of Directors shall only overrule or modify the Ethics and Discipline Committee’s recommendations and conclusions in the event of the following:

 - The Code of Ethics was incorrectly applied;